RadicalZephyr/radicalzephyr.github.io/source/_drafts/2015-02-01-thoughts-on-space.md

   rudimentary understanding of the actual processes.
 Especially WRT how it *feels* like an auto-immune disease.
 - What having hookworms burrow into your arm feels like
+- How "corporate" or public business places are awesome for me.
+Always very clean and rarely have pets allowed.
+- How allergy attacks work in terms of ramp-up and ramp-down, and especially how that interacts with sleeping and getting allergies while asleep.

 Where I'm going with this...
 Allergies suck